beepetaswathi/MyBookStore/README.md

  Book keeper/employees(users). <br>

 <b>Admin Flow:</b> <br>
-1.The Person who want to manage their inventory has to regiter account using email account for the first time, Then he can login into the account, they can also reset password by clicking on forgot password
+1. The Person who want to manage their inventory has to regiter account using email account for the first time, Then he can login into the account, they can also reset password by clicking on forgot password

-2.After logining to the account, user can view home page It will display list of available book in inventory, with information like book image author name, and book language
+2. After logining to the account, user can view home page It will display list of available book in inventory, with information like book image author name, and book language

 3. To add a book uploading an image is mandatory in order for the book to get added in to the inventory.